Akul-AI/akulai_web/README.md

 # akulai_web
  The web interface for the AkulAI program.
+Uses Django.
+(WIP)